noahlee-gdfish/rpiserver/README.md

 ## Python environment

-0. Need to use python virtual environment under ~/.env with the following packages installed
+- Need to use python virtual environment under ~/.env with the following packages installed

     Required packages : pyinstaller opencv-python opencv-contrib-python imutils dlib torch

+## Components

-1. cameraserver is required at the same directory as rpiserver
+- cameraserver is required at the same directory as rpiserver

     ```
     |- project_dir